architech-boards/sigfox-documentation/source/hw.rst

 The Accelerometer sensor is read from I2C interface.

-The microcontroller uses the deep sleep mode **VLPS**, it is waken up from LPTimer every 30 seconds or pin interrupt connected to the **S2** button.
+The microcontroller uses the deep sleep mode **VLPS**, it is waken up by LPTimer every 30 seconds or by pin interrupt connected to the **S2** button.

 The board
 *********